ddanier/nur/README.md

 decided for just "nur" as:
 * `nur` is very fast to type (one less character 💪)
 * `nur` is the reverse of `run`, which I like as a side effect 🥳
-* and then as a nice addon: You could translate "just" to "nur" in german 😂
+* and then as a nice and also weird side effect: You could translate "just" to "nur" in german 😂

 ## Contributing